uclaacm/hothXI-workshops/intro-to-git/gitDemo/README.md

 14. Create a pull request by following the link that the terminal provides after step 7.
 The link will look like the following: github.com/[username]/[repository-name]/pull/new/[branch-name].
 By clicking the link you will be able to make the PR in the correct repository by clicking the big green button.

 16. GitHub alerts you on the pull request page if there are any merge conflicts.
-To fix conflicts (if there are any), GitHub highlights where the conflict is occuring.
+To fix conflicts (if there are any), GitHub highlights where the conflict is occurring.
 Click "Resolve Conflicts" and edit the files directly on GitHub.

 18. Once there are no merge conflicts detected complete the pull request and merge the changes.

-Now you have sucessfully created changes in your code and added it to your repo!!!
+Now you have successfully created changes in your code and added it to your repo!!!

 ## Additional Git Commands
 Finally, here are some additional useful Git commands to know: